hemalkachhadiya/Laravel-Blog-Package/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# 🚀 Laravel Blog Package by Smartttech
+# 🚀 Laravel Blog Package by SmartTech

 A plug-and-play Laravel package to manage and display blog posts with ease.
 This package includes routes, controllers, components, views, and stubs — everything you need to get started with a blog section in your Laravel app.